arcadiacoin/arcadia-docs/docs/node/macos-build.md

 ---
 title: MacOS source build
-description: How to build PAW node on a MacOS from source
+description: How to build Arcadia node on a MacOS from source
 sidebarDepth: 2
 ---